Spirit of the Forest

 Spirit of the Forest is the debut studio album by Finnish folk metal band Korpiklaani.
 It was released in 2003 through Napalm Records.

 Exclaim! remarked about the album, "Despite the odd iffy moment Spirit of the Forest is fun and ballsy, if not really all that metal."
+Norway's Scream Magazine gave a strong grade, 5 out of 6.

 Track listing

 All songs written by Jonne Järvelä, except where noted.